 Error Code 2801-7180, issues posting images to Facebook

-If you’re anything like us, then chances are you share a ton of pictures and screenshots from your favorite Nintendo Switch games.
-Unfortunately, the Switch has found itself running into some issues with posting to social media, most notably to Facebook.
+If you’re like us (or a lot of other Switch users), one of the best parts of playing is getting to share your progress and your wins with your friends on social media.
+Unfortunately, Facebook proves to be a problematic host for sharing as it ultimately blocks direct posts from the Switch platform.
 More officially known as Error Code 2801-7180, this error has cropped up over the past few months, and many Switch users have found themselves at the end of their wits trying to solve it.

 - Common Nintendo Switch Lite problems, and how to fix them